Rigel (dog): Story

 According to the narrative, Rigel was said to have been owned by William McMaster Murdoch, the First Officer of the Titanic.

 Murdoch died in the sinking, but Rigel swam away, and stayed close to one of the lifeboats (Boat #4, in some accounts).
 When RMS Carpathia arrived on the scene looking for survivors, Rigel began to bark.
 The lifeboat had drifted under the bows of the Carpathia, and was at risk of being run down, but the people in the boat were too exhausted to make themselves heard.
 Rigel's barks alerted Captain Arthur Rostron, who ordered the engines stopped and began the search for survivors.
 Everyone in the lifeboat was saved, and Rigel was pulled from the icy water after three hours, unaffected by the experience.
 The dog was too large to be pulled from the water by hand, but a seaman aboard the Carpathia, Jonas Briggs, managed to get a canvas sling under its belly, with which it was hauled aboard.

 This story, however, has been the subject of controversy and skepticism.
 The above narrative has typically been credited to Rigel's inventive savior, Jonas Briggs, who later adopted the dog.
 But researchers have raised doubts about his role in the story.
 They note that there is no record of a "Jonas Briggs" working aboard the Carpathia at the time.
 Moreover, none of the survivors in lifeboat number four mentioned the dog in their accounts of their rescue.
 The Carpathia had also stopped her engines long before picking up Lifeboat 4, which rowed towards her rather than the other way around.
 Also, contrary to the legend (which claims that conditions were foggy), witness testimony and photographic evidence show that conditions were perfectly clear the morning after the disaster.
-So the story is very likely untrue.
+So, this story is very likely to be untrue.

 Another theory, most notably advocated by Stanley Coren, claims that the Carpathia's Master at Arms, John Brown, adopted Rigel, while "Brigg" was the name of a passenger aboard one of the lifeboats (however, there was no Titanic survivor of that name either).
 In this telling, John Brown retired soon after the incident and took the Newfoundland with him to his home in rural Scotland.
 There, the dog lived to an old age.
 The source for this is a 1962 interview that Brown's granddaughter gave for BBC radio.
 However, while the story has unmistakable similarities, she did not directly connect it to the legend, saying that her grandfather never determined the dog's name or owner.
 The story remains anecdotal, as no verified Titanic or Carpathia passengers or crew mention the dog in their own accounts.